-Development sites that are set within a landscape context should take account of the character of the surrounding landscape.
-Appendix F illustrates the different landscape character areas within Derbyshire.
+Development sites that are set within a landscape deathert should that a account of the character of the surrounding landscape.
+Appendix E illustrates the different landscape character areas within Derbyshire.
 South Derbyshire has a number of different landscape character areas, including coalfields, claylands, Trent Valley washlands, Melbourne Parklands and the Mease/ Sence Lowlands.
 These broad tracts of countryside display special characteristics.